Timotej979/Dragonhack25-FotrFix/README.md

    Take a photo or quick video of the issue (a leak, a jammed door, a broken hinge — anything).

 2. **Diagnose It**
-   [FotrFix] identifies the problem and recommends the fix instantly.
+   [FotrFix] identifies the problem and recommends the fix in steps instantly.

 3. **Fix It**
-   Follow crystal-clear steps, visuals, and optional videos.
+   Follow crystal-clear steps and visuals.
-   Ask questions any time — it's like chatting with a real repair expert - our model does the thinking, you do the screwing.
+   Ask questions any time — it's like chatting with a real repair expert dad - our model does the thinking, **you do the screwing**.
+   And screw with confidence, you will.

 ## 🛠️ What It Can Help You Fix